MBTIMover

 ISFP Under Stress

-Common triggers for inferior Te episodes include feeling that one's values have been violated, prolonged exposure to impersonal criticism, environments that demand constant competitive evaluation, or extended periods without creative or sensory outlet.
-Quenk (2002) advises that ISFPs in a grip state benefit from gentle disengagement from the stressor, followed by immersion in a sensory or creative activity that reconnects them with their dominant Fi.
+Common triggers for inferior extraverted thinking episodes include feeling that one's values have been violated, prolonged exposure to impersonal criticism, environments that demand constant competitive evaluation, or extended periods without creative or sensory outlet.
+Quenk (2002) advises that ISFPs in a grip state benefit from gentle disengagement from the stressor, followed by immersion in a sensory or creative activity that reconnects them with their dominant introverted feeling.
 Physical movement, time in nature, and artistic expression are frequently cited as effective pathways back to equilibrium.

 Growth Areas